Trump to Mexico: Take care of 'bad hombres' or US might

 A person with access to the official transcript of the phone call provided only that portion of the conversation to The Associated Press.
 The person gave it on condition of anonymity because the administration did not make the details of the call public.

-The Mexican website, Aristegui Noticias, on Tuesday published a similar account of phone call, based on the reporting of journalist Dolia Estevez.
+The Mexican website Aristegui Noticias on Tuesday published a similar account of the phone call, based on the reporting of journalist Dolia Estevez.
 The report described Trump as humiliating Pena Nieto in a confrontational conversation.

-Mexico's foreign relations department denied that account, saying it "is based on absolute falsehoods," and later said the statement also applied to the excerpt provided to AP.
+Mexico's foreign relations department said the report was "based on absolute falsehoods."

-"The assertions that you make about said conversation do not correspond to the reality of it," the statement said.
-"The tone was constructive and it was agreed by the presidents to continue working and that the teams will continue to meet frequently to construct an agreement that is positive for Mexico and for the United States."
+Americans may recognize Trump's signature bombast in the comments, but the remarks may carry more weight in Mexico.

 Trump has used the phrase "bad hombres" before.
 In an October presidential debate, he vowed to get rid the U.S. of "drug lords" and "bad people."